Project

 Project Overview

-Located on private land zoned for renewable energy, the Goldendale Energy Storage Project is crucial for transitioning the West Coast to a 100% renewable energy grid.
-The $2 billion+ project, located about eight miles southeast of Goldendale, Washington, is a closed-loop pumped storage hydropower facility that will support more than 3,000 family-wage construction jobs and spur economic growth in the region.
+Located on private land zoned for energy development, the Goldendale Energy Storage Project is a proven, cost-effective solution for storing energy and generating power when it’s needed most.
+The $2 billion+ project, located about eight miles southeast of Goldendale, Washington, is a closed-loop pumped storage hydropower facility that will support more than 3,000 family-wage construction jobs and spur economic growth in a region that will need more reliable and homegrown energy supply.

-Pumped storage is the world's largest, most proven form of energy storage helping safeguard our electrical grid against blackouts, extreme weather events, and other potential crises that can disrupt the economy and our way of life.
+The most common and widespread form of energy storage, pumped storage hydro helps safeguard our electrical grid against blackouts, extreme weather events, and other potential crises that can disrupt the economy and our way of life.

-The Goldendale project would have the capacity to store 12 hours of energy and generate 1,200 megawatts of clean electricity, or enough electricity to power about 500,000 homes.
-Located at the site of the former Columbia Gorge Aluminum smelter and within the Tuolumne Wind Farm, the facility will use existing roads and transmission lines to deliver on-demand power to the grid.
-Project owner Copenhagen Infrastructure Partners (CIP) has committed $10 million to the remediation of contaminated lands at the former aluminum smelter prior to construction.
+The Goldendale project will store energy for 12 hours and generate 1,200 megawatts of clean electricity—enough to power a city the size of Seattle.
+Built on the former Columbia Gorge Aluminum smelter site within the Tuolumne Wind Farm, it will use existing roads and transmission lines for efficient power delivery.
+Project owner Copenhagen Infrastructure Partners (CIP) has pledged $10 million to clean up the site before construction.

 Broad Support

-Located within the Columbia Gorge Bi-State Renewable Energy Zone, the project is vital for the region.
-A result of more than two decades of work by community and private partners, Goldendale has widespread support for its potential to create thousands of jobs, generate millions in annual tax revenue, and support regional energy and climate goals.
+As a result of more than two decades of work by community and private partners, Goldendale has widespread support for its potential to create thousands of jobs, generate millions in annual tax revenue, and strengthen grid resilience at a time when the region’s energy needs are growing.

 • No. 2 Washington state priority in the Mid-Columbia Economic Development District's (MCEDD) Economic Development Strategy